-1.-(1) These Regulations may be cited as the South Sudan (Sanctions) (EU Exit) Regulations 2019.

-(2) These Regulations come into force in accordance with regulations made by the Secretary of State under section 56 of the Act.
+- 1.-(1) These Regulations may be cited as the Republic of Belarus (Sanctions) (EU Exit) Regulations 2019. - (2) These Regulations come into force in accordance with regulations made under section 56 of the Act.

-2. In these Regulations-

-"the Act" means the Sanctions and Anti-Money Laundering Act 2018;

-"ARCSS" means the Agreement on the Resolution of the Conflict in the Republic of South Sudan done at Addis Ababa on 17 August 2015(c);

-"arrangement" includes any agreement, understanding, scheme, transaction or series of transactions, whether or not legally enforceable (but see paragraph 12 of Schedule 1 for the meaning of that term in that Schedule);

-"CEMA" means the Customs and Excise Management Act 1979(d);

-"the Commissioners" means the Commissioners for Her Majesty's Revenue and Customs;

-"the Committee" means the Committee of the Security Council established in accordance with paragraph 16 of resolution 2206;

-"conduct" includes acts and omissions;

-"document" includes information recorded in any form and, in relation to information recorded otherwise than in legible form, references to its production include producing a copy of the information in legible form;
+- 2. In these Regulations- - "the Act" means the Sanctions and Anti-Money Laundering Act 2018; - "arrangement" includes any agreement, understanding, scheme, transaction or series of transactions, whether or not legally enforceable (but see paragraph 12 of Schedule 1 for the meaning of that term in that Schedule); - "Belarus" means the Republic of Belarus; - "CEMA" means the Customs and Excise Management Act 1979(c); - "the Commissioners" means the Commissioners for Her Majesty's Revenue and Customs; - "conduct" includes acts and omissions; - "document" includes information recorded in any form and, in relation to information recorded otherwise than in legible form, references to its production include producing a copy of the information in legible form; - "the Dual-Use Regulation" means Council Regulation (EC) No 428/2009 of 5 May 2009 setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items; - "the EU Belarus Regulation" means Council Regulation (EC) No 765/2006 of 18 May 2006 concerning restrictive measures in respect of Belarus(d), as it has effect in EU law; - "the Government of Belarus" includes its public bodies, corporations or agencies, or any person acting on its behalf or at its direction; - "serious human rights violation or abuse" means a serious violation or abuse of any of the human rights specified in regulation 4;